dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-12-06-55.png)

-Above we can see that the program just lets us choose 2 options: "Show missiles" that display some stats and then "Change Target's location" which lets us enter some coordinates and then confirm with a/n question.
+Above we can see that the program just let us choose 2 options: "Show missiles" that display some stats and then "Change Target's location" which lets us enter some coordinates and then confirm with a/n question.

 **Analysis & Reverse Engineering**

-Looking at the disassembly code (I'm using IDA pro for this example, but you can achieve the same goal using Ghidra) we found the mentioned functions
+Looking at the disassembly code (I'm using IDA pro for this example, but you can achieve the same goal using Ghidra) we found the mentioned functions:

 ```c
 int __cdecl __noreturn main(int argc, const char **argv, const char **envp)